getodk/docs/odk2-src/tables-managing.rst

 Launching With a Different AppName
 ----------------------------------------

-The ODK 2 tools are designed to support multiple independent Data Management Applications running on the Android device.
+The ODK-X tools are designed to support multiple independent Data Management Applications running on the Android device.
 Each of our tools has the ability to run in the context of either a default application name, or a specified application name.

 For further details on how to launch multiple AppNames and create your own new AppNames, see Survey's guide to :ref:`survey-launching-appname`.